My handmade gnomes are a great addition to any décor.

 I do offer many creative custom options.
 The sky is the limit.

-You can find me locally in Hartford, WI at "The She Shed".
+You can find me locally in Hartford, WI at "The She Shed" as well as "Violet Blue" in Oconomowoc, WI.

 The She Shed